fabio-d/minitel-native/rom-emulation/board_nfz330_nfz400/README.md

 <img src="pictures/nfz330_installed.jpg" width="50%" />
 </p>

-If the Minitel originally had a ROM board inserted in the ROM slot, it is enough to simply replace it with the new board.
+If the Minitel originally had a ROM board inserted in the ROM slot, simply replace it with the new board.

 If the Minitel did not have a ROM board (i.e. it would normally boot from the 8052's integrated ROM and the external ROM slot was unpopulated), it is